railwayapp/docs/src/pages/reference/teams.md

 ## Creating a Team

-Organizations can create a team by heading to the [Create Team](https://railway.app/new/team) page and entering in the required information.
+Organizations can create a team by heading to the [Create Team](https://railway.app/new/team) page and entering the required information.

 After the team creation, you will be prompted to enter the team's billing information.